gyzcode/inference-tutorials-generic/car_detection_tutorial/step_1/Readme.md

 ## Build

-1. First, we need to configure the build environment when using the OpenVINO toolkit by running the "setupvars.sh" script.
+1. First, we need to configure the build environment when using the OpenVINO™ toolkit by running the "setupvars.sh" script.
+In a terminal type:

 ```bash
 source  /opt/intel/computer_vision_sdk/bin/setupvars.sh